New training program

 Session 5

-Building a simple agent with tools
+Building a functional agent with tools

-Architecture of a simple agent
+Basic architecture of a tool-using agent

-Basic execution loop
+Reasoning and execution loop

-Internal and external tools
+Internal vs external tools (APIs, databases, etc.)

-Guided construction of the first agent
+Guided construction of the first real agent

 Session 6

-Task planning
+Task planning and decomposition

-ReAct in practice
+ReAct patterns in practice

 Week 4